belle1306/avenue-1/README.md

 In the MySQL CLI, type `create database propertymgmt;` to create a database in MySQL.

-Open a **new** terminal window and run `node model/database.js` in avenue folder.
+Open a **new** terminal window and run `node model/database.js` in avenue root folder.
 This will create a table called 'properties' in your database.

 ### Install Dependencies